advice for property managers showing a couple an apartment

 Property managers have more than five roles and responsibilities, but the most important involve:

 1. Marketing to and screening prospective residents: Turn your property into a place people want to live with attractive amenities, friendly staff, and clean units.
-Once you have them drawn in, make the application process as easy as possible so it doesn’t scare them away.
+Once you have them drawn in, make the application process as easy as possible using a variety of tools so it doesn’t scare them away.

 2. Maintaining and improving the property: While marketing to prospective residents, you’ll also need to keep your current residents satisfied.
 You can do this by upgrading the current amenities or units.
 Take requests or poll the community for ideas.